+PIDE COMMENTARY

+ONTHE 23RD

+IMPROGRAM

+FOR PAKISTAN

+SEVENTH AND EIGHTH REVIEWS UNDER THE EXTENDED ARRANGEMENT UNDER THE EXTENDED FUND FACILITY, REQUESTS FOR WAIVERS OF NON OBSERVANCE OF PERFORMANCE CRITERIA, AND EXTENSION, AUGMENTATION, AND REPHASING OF ACCESS

+PIDE COMMENTARY

+SEPTEMBER, 2022

+PAKISTAN INSTITUTE OF DEVELOPMENT ECONOMICS

 International Monetary Fund (IMF) issued a staff report on the seventh and eighth reviews of the extended arrangement under the Extended Fund Facility (EFF) on September 1, 2022.
 As per the review report, the authorities of Pakistan are allowed to draw USD 1.1 billion, keeping in view the measures taken by authorities to address fiscal and external challenges.
-The IMF board has also approved the extension of the EFF till June 2023 along with extra Special Drawing Rights (SDR) of 720 million and that brings the total access under the EFF to about USD 6.5 billion.
+The IMF board has also approved the extension of the EFF till June 2023 along with extra Special Drawing Rights (SDR) of 720 million, bringing the total access under the EFF to about USD 6.5 billion.

-The review report has also identified some priority measures to be considered by the Pakistani authorities, such as the implementation of an approved budget, marketdetermined exchange rate policy, proactive and prudent monetary policy, the expansion of the social safety net, and structural reforms related to the performance of state-owned enterprises (SOEs) and governance.
+The review report has also identified some priority measures to be considered by the Pakistani authorities, such as the implementation of an approved budget, market-determined exchange rate policy, proactive and prudent monetary policy, the expansion of the social safety net, and structural reforms related to the performance of state-owned enterprises (SOEs) and governance.
 The set of measures that have been identified contains both short-term and medium-term measures to promote long-term growth.
 In this regard, the Pakistan Institute of Development Economics (PIDE) has also been working extensively to identify the measures that are necessary to remove the bottlenecks in the economy to improve productivity and increase growth.

-Therefore, the objective of this document is twofold, i.e., a commentary on the measures suggested by the review report, and what other measures should be part of the programme.
+Therefore, the objective of this document is twofold, i.e., a commentary on the measures suggested by the review report and what other measures should be part of the program.

-1. GROWTH IS LIMITED BY STRUCTURAL BOTTLENECKS THAT THE PROGRAMME DOES NOT ADDRESS
+1 STRUCTURAL BOTTLENECKS THAT THE PROGRAM DOES NOT ADDRESS

 The PIDE reform agenda (RAPID) notes that Pakistan needs a sustainable growth rate of around 8 percent over a long period, given the population pressure.
 However, the review report shows that the economy of Pakistan starts overheating at a growth rate of around 6 percent.
-PIDE notes that it is primarily due to the low investment rate in the economy accompanied by a worsening long-term trend of investment as a percentage of GDP.
-Additionally, there are substantial regulatory and productivity constraints in the economy that the programme should be addressing (see PIDE Reform Agenda (RAPID) and PIDE Sludge Audit.
-1).
+PIDE notes that this is primarily due to the low investment rate in the economy accompanied by a worsening long-term trend of investment as a percentage of GDP.
+Additionally, there are substantial regulatory and productivity constraints in the economy that the program should be addressing (See PIDE Reform Agenda (RAPID) and PIDE Sludge Audit.
+I).

-2. WHERE SHOULD THE INTEREST RATES BE?
+Source: IMF Pakistan Country Report (2022) WHERE SHOULD THE INTEREST RATES BE?

 The review report suggests that the State Bank of Pakistan (SBP) will continue a tight monetary policy, as per the standard prescription, to restrain higher inflation expectations.
-According to the review, the SBP and the IMF staff agreed to a tight monetary policy to achieve positive real interest rates.
+According to the review, the SBP and the IMF staff agreed to a tight monetary policy to achieve positive real interest rate.
 However, the real rate remains negative!
-And is likely to remain negative through the programme period.
+And the real rate is likely to remain negative through the program period.
 This implies that the nominal interest rate should be 20 percent or even more.
 However, it would be challenging for the SBP to curtail inflation through monetary tightening due to the following facts: